Compliance and reports

 In addition, EHA Board members and invited speakers at the EHA Congress are precluded from speaking at industry organized satellite symposia at EHA Congress.

 EHA further assures educational quality and independence by having installed an autonomous working committee called the Review Board that ensures that all educational content is original, up-to-date, and relevant to users of the EHA Medical Education Program.

-Haematologica is EHA’s official journal.
+In addition to HemaSphere, EHA also promotes Haematologica as its second open access journal, providing even more options for publishing your research with open access and at an affordable cost.
 Haematologica follows the recommendations, including those that concern conflicts of interests, of the International Committee of Medical Journal Editors (ICMJE).
-The editor-in-chief of Haematologica enjoys full editorial freedom which means he or she has full authority over the editorial content of their journal and the timing of publication of that content.
+The editor-in-chief of Haematologica enjoys full editorial freedom, which means he or she has full authority over the editorial content of their journal and the timing of publication of that content.
 The content of this Journal is peer reviewed and abides to very specific rules, including the obligation to disclose, with respect to the submission and publication of the manuscript.

 EHA is a Public Benefit Organization (PBO) under Dutch Tax Law.
 This status obliges EHA to comply with a set of rules that include ensuring that more than ninety percent of our efforts are focused on the common good and publishing a yearly report on its activities and finances on the EHA website.

 EHA is an evaluated and confirmed Healthcare professional organization eligible to be involved in European Medicines Agency .
 EHA must comply with stringent funding and governance requirements as stipulated in the Criteria to be fulfilled by healthcare professionals' organisations involved in EMA activities .